Jewish Voice for Peace: Demonstrations and events

-Jewish Voice for Peace, along with IfNotNow, led an October 16, 2023, rally in Washington, D.C. which called for a ceasefire in the Gaza war and for United States President Joe Biden to support a ceasefire.
+Along with IfNotNow, JVP led an October 16, 2023, rally in Washington, D.C. which called for a ceasefire in the Gaza war and for United States President Joe Biden to support a ceasefire.
 Among the speakers was actor Wallace Shawn.
 On October 27, protestors organized by Jewish Voice for Peace occupied Grand Central Terminal in New York City, calling for a ceasefire and wearing t-shirts saying "Not in our name".
 On November 6, about 500 members of Jewish Voice for Peace–New York City took part in a sit-in at the Statue of Liberty to demand a ceasefire.
 Photographer Nan Goldin addressed the demonstration, saying, "As long as the people of Gaza are screaming, we need to yell louder, no matter who attempts to silence us."

 In 2024, JVP led the Break the Bonds campaign, supporting local efforts to divest from Israel Bonds.

 On March 13, 2025, protesters gathered in the lobby of the Trump Tower to protest the arrest of Mahmoud Khalil by ICE.
 Many protesters were seen wearing shirts that said, "Not in Our Name".
+One of the protesters, Stony Brook University professor and activist Josh Dubnau, explained that the choice of venue was symbolic since it was the spot were Trump launched his first presidential campaign in 2015.
 98 of the protesters were arrested on the charges of trespassing and resisting arrest.

 The JVP convened its largest ever conference in April 2025 in Baltimore, Maryland.
 Attendees included Rashida Tlaib, Cori Bush, Naomi Klein, and Linda Sarsour.
 Attendees participated in chants supportive of Palestinians, students, immigrants, and transgender people.
 Many attendees wore keffiyehs, a symbol of Palestinian resistance.
 According to Religion News Service, during the Gaza war JVP saw "a surge in popularity" that was striking for "a decades-old group that has long been dismissed as fringe or even accused of being antisemitic — including by fellow Jewish groups."
 Religion News Services noted that "some of the political power JVP accrued on Capitol Hill has diminished.
 Progressive Democrats, particularly members of the left-leaning 'squad,' rallied with the group last year, but some, such as former Missouri Rep. Cori Bush, lost their reelection bid".